Once More Into the Jurisdictional Morass: Supreme Court Grapples With Specific Jurisdiction at Oral Argument in Ford Cases

 Barr v.
 Am.
 Ass’n of Political Consultants, Inc. , 2020 WL 3633780, 591 U.S. __ (2020).[1]
 Earlier this month, the Supreme Court held, in a fractured decision yielding multiple concurring or dissenting opinions, that the 2015 government-debt exception to the Telephone Consumer Protection Act... ›U.S. Supreme Court’s Decision to Review a Pair of FTCA Cases Could Spell a Sea Change in FTC’s Enforcement Authority

-By: Jessica Kaufman, Julie O'Neill and Lena H. Hughes
+By: Jessica Kaufman and Julie O'Neill

 The 1914 Federal Trade Commission Act (FTCA) created the Federal Trade Commission (FTC or “the Commission”) and empowered it to prevent, and provide redress to consumers affected by, unfair methods of competition and unfair or deceptive acts or practices in or affecting commerce.
 In 1973,... ›Ninth Circuit Addresses FCRA Standing Analysis and Emphasizes Importance of Remedial Measures